Looking Ahead (Billy Joe Royal album)

-Looking Ahead is the fifth studio album by American country pop artist Billy Joe Royal, released in 1987.
+Looking Ahead is the fifth studio album by American artist Billy Joe Royal, released in 1987.

 Three singles from this album charted on the Country Singles chart.
-The first was Burned Like a Rocket, which peaked at #10.
-This was followed by I Miss You Already (#14) and Old Bridges Burn Slow (#11).
+The first was "Burned Like a Rocket", which peaked at #10.
+This was followed by "I Miss You Already" (#14) and "Old Bridges Burn Slow" (#11).

 The album also landed on the Country Albums chart, reaching #23.